Inclusion/Special Needs at the J

 We help children with a variety of special needs, sensory issues, and motor coordination difficulties reach their full potential through fun and challenging aquatic therapy sessions, swim lessons, and even land-based therapy.
 For more information, contact Aileen Tisser at 203.969.6431 or Ailene@AngelfishTherapy.com.

-The purpose of Adventure Club is to provide meaningful and enjoyable after-school social opportunities for children with special needs, facilitated by experienced therapists.
-For more information or to register, contact Jill Sherman at email@example.com.
+We provide meaningful and enjoyable after-school social opportunities for children with special needs, facilitated by experienced therapists.
+Our adventurers enjoy fun activities in the community setting of the JCC.
+Please contact Jill Sherman for more information, firstname.lastname@example.org.